2020 United States presidential election: Statistics

-In light of the attempts to contest the election results, an important question is how many votes would have had to change in particular states in order to produce a different Electoral College outcome.
 If Biden's three narrowest state victories—Wisconsin, Georgia, and Arizona, all of which he won by less than a percentage point—had gone to Trump, there would have been a tie of 269 electors for each candidate, causing a contingent election to be decided by the House of Representatives, where Trump had the advantage.
 (Even though Democrats controlled the House, contingent elections are determined by state delegations in which each state receives just one vote, and since a slight majority of states in 2020 contained more Republican than Democratic representatives, Republicans would have had more votes in such an election.)
 This scenario would have required a popular-vote shift of 0.63% or less in each of these three states, a total of about 43,000 votes, 0.03% of votes cast nationally.
-A similar situation occurred in 2016, when a shift of 0.77% or less in each of the three most closely contested states (Wisconsin, Michigan, and Pennsylvania), or about 77,000 votes, would have resulted in the popular-vote winner Hillary Clinton also winning in the Electoral College.
+This situation paralleled 2016, when a shift of 0.77% or less in each of the three most closely contested states (Wisconsin, Michigan, and Pennsylvania), or about 77,000 votes, would have resulted in the popular vote winner Hillary Clinton also winning in the Electoral College.

+This was the first time since 1948 that Democrats won the popular vote in four elections in a row.
+Biden was the second former vice president (after Richard Nixon in 1968) to win the presidency, as well as the first vice president since George H. W. Bush in 1988 to be elected president.

 Almost all counties previously considered reliable indicators of eventual success in presidential elections voted for Trump instead of Biden, meaning that they did not continue their streaks as bellwether counties.
-This was attributed to increasing political polarization throughout the country and to the urban–rural divide.
+This was attributed to increasing political polarization throughout the country and to the urban-rural divide.

 While Trump still dominated rural America as a whole, there were rural areas that he lost.
 Biden won 50.5% of the rural counties that each had mostly non-white voters, particularly in the South and the West.
 Rural counties in the South won by Biden had greater economic distress than those won by Trump; in the Northeast, the opposite was true.
 In the West, Biden did especially well in rural counties that had high shares of workers employed in leisure and hospitality.
 Such counties likewise had large constituencies of immigration from other states.
-Every state won by Biden was won by more votes than those by which Hillary Clinton won the state.
-The combined vote margin of these states was equal to Biden's gain over Hillary Clinton.
-Biden became the oldest president ever elected besting Ronald Reagan's record in 1984 and the oldest non-incumbent ever, besting Trump in 2016.
+Biden became the oldest president ever elected, surpassing Ronald Reagan's record in 1984, and the oldest non-incumbent ever, surpassing Trump in 2016; however, both records were broken by Trump in 2024.
+Of the 3,153 counties/districts/independent cities making returns, Trump won the most popular votes in 2,595 (82.30%) while Biden carried 558 (17.70%).